peak-team/peak/README.md

   parsec.sh:
   ```
   #!/bin/bash
-  LD_PRELOAD=liblibperf.so
+  LD_PRELOAD=libsimpleperf.so
   ./parsec.exe
   ```

 ## Settings
 ```
-export LIBPERF_MKL_FAKE=1  #not in use right now
+export SIMPLEPERF_MKL_FAKE=1  #not in use right now
-export LIBPERF_DEBUG=1    # turn this on to report timing at every library call, otherwise timing is only reported in the end.
+export SIMPLEPERF_DEBUG=1    # turn this on to report timing at every library call, otherwise timing is only reported in the end.
 ```

 ## Example Output: